Inc44/dotfiles/COMMAND.md

 `shutdown now`: Shut down the system immediately

 `ss -lp "sport = :domain"`: Display all listening sockets with the source port 'domain'

+`ssh user@192.168.0.0`: Initiate a secure shell connection to the device with IP address `192.168.0.0` using the username `user`

+`sudo su`: Switche the user to the root user

 `systemctl`: Control the systemd system and service manager